KennieSlagter/Final-Project/README.md

 I will be getting the ages of the different users using the methods of Pandya, Abhinay, Mourad Oussalah, Paola Monachesi, and Panos Kostakos.
 They used amodel based on a Convolutional Neural Network to identify the age of each user.
 Which is better than the previous one that is made and is 12,3% more accurate to identify the ages of users on the Dutch dataset.[^1]

 ## References
-[^1]: Pandya, Abhinay, and Mourad Oussalah, and Paola Monachesi, and Panos Kostakos.
-2020.
-On the use of distributed semantics of tweet metadata for user age prediction.
-Future Generation Computer Sytems, 102, 0167-739X: 437-452. https://doi.org/10.1016/j.future.2019.08.018
+[^1]: Pandya, Abhinay, Mourad Oussalah, Paola Monachesi, and Panos Kostakos.
+“On the Use of Distributed Semantics of Tweet Metadata for User Age Prediction.”
+Future Generation Computer Systems 102 (2020): 437–52. https://doi.org/10.1016/j.future.2019.08.018.